Walk Cycle to the Polls

 September 14–18 (Democracy Week): Launch of public walk cycle workshops and voter registration events.
 September 15 (National Voter Registration Day): Inaugural public walk cycle tutorial and voter registration drive at the Downtown Branch of the Ann Arbor District Library.
 Academic integration begins in ARTDES 243.

-October 28: Legendary animator James Baxter leads a character design and walk cycle master class for Stamps animation students.
+October 28: Legendary animator James Baxter leads character design and walk cycle master classes for animation students at the Stamps School of Art & Design.
 October 29: Baxter delivers the Penny Stamps Distinguished Speaker Lecture at the Michigan Theatre.
 A live mini-tournament showcases student animations to the public.

 Get Updates from Walk Cycle to the Polls